 Look, we’re going to level with you: Even we here at New Times have trouble finding things to do in the long, hot summer.
-It’s the slump season: Spring breakers have left and the Basel crowds are months away.
+It’s the slump season: Spring breakers have left, and the Art Basel crowds are months away.
 The only major holiday during the whole season is the Fourth of July.
-Just stepping outside means risking sunburn and heat stroke.
-Summer sucks, it really does.
+Just stepping outside means risking sunburn and heatstroke.
+Summer here sucks; it really does.
 Anyone who says otherwise should not be trusted.

-Nevertheless, as a handsome movie scientist once said, “Life, uh, finds a way.”
+Nevertheless, as a handsome movie scientist once said: “Life, uh, finds a way.”
 And so must we, Miami!
-Below, you’ll find a list of conclusive, extremely not-fake proof that the summer — bear with us — isn’t terrible!
-We know it sounds crazy, but there’s actually quite a lot to do in this town, even when everyone’s hiding out and cursing the sun for whipping us with its venomous rays.
+Below, you’ll find a list of conclusive proof that the summer — bear with us — isn’t terrible!
+We know it sounds crazy, but there’s actually a lot to do in this town, even when everyone is hiding out and cursing the sun for whipping us with its venomous rays.

-1. You have an excuse to stay inside.
-Say it with me, folks: “It’s too hot to go anywhere.”
-Northerners get their snowstorms and subzero temperatures as an excuse to be antisocial; South Floridians have the oppressive, scornful heat and subtropical humidity, which are only getting worse thanks to global warming.
+Say it, folks: “It’s too hot to go anywhere.”
+Northerners get their snowstorms and subzero temperatures as an excuse to be antisocial; South Floridians have the oppressive, scornful heat and tropical humidity, which are only worsening thanks to global warming.
 What’s the point of being seen in public if you’re just going to end up looking like a sweaty, red-faced mess?
 Why even bother?
-Your pad has A/C. Your TV has Netflix, cable, maybe even a game console.
+Your place has A/C. Your TV has Netflix, cable, and maybe even a game console.
 There’s ice in your freezer.
 Stay home!
-What has being sociable ever done for you, anyway?
+What has being sociable ever done for you anyway?

-4. Miami Spice.
-From luxurious, full-service restaurants on South Beach to trendy eateries in Wynwood, Miami’s food scene is one of the best in the nation.
+From luxurious, full-service restaurants in South Beach to trendy eateries in Wynwood, Miami’s food scene is one of the best in the nation.
 Wouldn’t it be nice to sample it all at a fraction of the cost?
 That’s where Miami Spice comes in.
-The two-month-long event features prix-fixe menus from 240 of the city's most prestigious restaurants: $23 for lunch, $39 for dinner, and $23 for the all-important weekend brunch.
-That’s a lot of menus, so if you can’t decide where to go on your own, relax: We have a guide for you.
+During the two-month dining promotion, nearly 250 of the city's most prestigious restaurants offer discounted prix fixes for lunch ($23), dinner ($39), and the all-important weekend brunch ($23).
+That’s a lot of menus, so if you can’t decide, relax: We have a guide for you.
+Whether you're a card-carrying carnivore, strict vegan, or sushi connoisseur, there's a menu for everyone.
 Miami Spice runs through September 30.

-5. Miami Spa Month.
-Technically, it’s two months long (not that anyone’s complaining).
-From the first day of July to the last day of August, spas across the area team up with the Greater Miami Convention and Visitors Bureau to offer deals and discounts on their most sought-after treatments, from as low as $109.
-Some of Miami’s most high-end, exclusive spas are in on the plan: Try a walk through the “Water Journey” at the Fontainebleau’s Lapis Spa, or the Setai Hotel’s Japanese tea treatments.
+Technically, Miami Spa Month lasts two months (not that anyone’s complaining).
+From the first day of July to the last day of August, spas across the area team up with the Greater Miami Convention and Visitors Bureau to offer deals and discounts on their most sought-after treatments, for as little as $109.
+Some of Miami’s most luxurious, exclusive spas are in on the plan: Try the “Water Journey” at the Fontainebleau’s Lapis Spa or the Japanese tea treatments at the Setai.
 For more info, check out New Times’ list of the best deals, and wash away your stress before Spa Month evaporates like sauna steam.

-6. Mango mania.
-A curious aroma floats in the air outside your home – fruity, tropical, almost too sweet.
-At last, the mangos from the tree in your yard are dropping!
-Soon, you’ll be up to your knees in delicious, sticky fruit to last through the hot summer months, eaten raw or prepared in dozens of culinary permutations: mango lassi, mango salad, mango sorbet and frozen yogurt, and on and on.
-For those without their own tree, the Fairchild Tropical Botanic Garden on old Cutler Road holds its annual Mango Festival in mid-July, where you can learn about the many varieties of this scrumptious plant.
-If you’re not sick of mango by the summer’s end, you haven’t indulged enough.
+A curious aroma — fruity, tropical, almost too sweet — floats in the air outside your home.
+At last, the mangoes from the tree in your yard are dropping!
+Soon you’ll be up to your knees in delicious, sticky fruit, devoured raw or prepared in dozens of culinary permutations: mango lassi, mango salad, mango sorbet and frozen yogurt, and on and on.
+For those without their own tree, Fairchild Tropical Botanic Garden on Old Cutler Road holds its annual International Mango Festival in mid-July, when you can learn about the many varieties of this scrumptious plant.
+If you’re not sick of mango by summer’s end, you haven’t indulged enough.

-7. When it rains and doesn't pour.
 As anyone born and raised in Florida knows, the state has only two seasons: wet and dry.
-The summer months happen to coincide with the wet one, where near-daily thunderstorms assault the peninsula thanks to its position between the Gulf of Mexico and the Atlantic Ocean, making it a lightning alley.
+The summer months happen to coincide with the wet season, when near-daily thunderstorms assault the peninsula thanks to its position between the Gulf of Mexico and the Atlantic Ocean, making it a lightning alley.
 Basically, the Sunshine State it ain’t — the area is even classified as a tropical monsoon climate.
-Nevertheless, there's a sweet spot between unabated sun and torrential, hurricane-aided downpours that flood the streets, when the sky doesn’t open up and simply remains cloudy.
-Sometimes, believe it or not, it’s fuckin’ nice out.
+Nevertheless, there's a sweet spot between unabated sun and torrential deluges: when the sky doesn’t open up and simply remains cloudy.

-8. A day at the movies.
-Since film was invented over 100 years ago, Americans have flocked to movie palaces during the summer to avoid the dreaded heat, and it hasn’t changed since then.
-With a massive array of cinematic options in the area, film fans can while away an afternoon in air-conditioned bliss watching the latest summer blockbuster or arthouse hit.
+Since film was invented more than 100 years ago, Americans have flocked to movie palaces during the summer to avoid the dreaded heat, and it hasn’t changed.
+With a massive array of cinematic options in the area, film fans can while away an afternoon in air-conditioned bliss while watching the latest summer blockbuster or arthouse hit.
 Take in a Marvel movie in luxury at CMX in Brickell or the latest A24 curio at O Cinema.
 Horror fans can get their fill of gore at the annual Popcorn Frights Film Festival.
-And if you’re willing to make the drive, experience Christopher Nolan’s Dunkirk at the only true IMAX theater in Florida, at Fort Lauderdale's Museum of Discovery and Science.
+And if you’re willing to make the drive, experience a massive movie at the only true IMAX theater in Florida, at Fort Lauderdale's Museum of Discovery and Science.

 If you like this story, consider signing up for our email newsletters.